RevanthSharmaM/demorepo/newfilecommited.md

-new file newfilecommited in github.
+new file newfilecommited in intalij. it is created in intalij to demonstrate merge conflict.

-in intali j ide local file